rajeevram/my-tip-calculator/README.md

 # Pre-work - Tiptron
 Tiptron is a tip calculator application for iOS.
 Submitted by: Rajeev Ram
-Time spent: 2 hour spent in total (so far)
+Time spent: 7 hours spent in total (so far)

 ## User Stories
 The following **required** functionality is complete: